Azra Jafari: Publications

 Jafari has been involved in the writing of two books.
 She contributed to The Making of the New Constitution of Afghanistan, which is about the political system and processes in Afghanistan and was published in 2003.
 Her other book, I am a Working Woman, talks about employment law and the rights of Afghan women in the labour market, and was published in 2008.
-I am a Working Woman is specfiically aimed at readers with low literacy.
+I am a Working Woman is specifically aimed at readers with low literacy.

 Awards

 Azra Jafari has been awarded the Meeto Memorial Award at the Pakistan National Council of the Arts for her work and commitment to social development.